 But jumping to the rescue is only a minor part of their routine.
-To get a better idea of what their job entails, mental_floss asked several career pool lifeguards about their duties, from working with dangerous chemicals to dealing with poop emergencies.
+To get a better idea of what their job entails, we asked several career pool lifeguards about their duties, from working with dangerous chemicals to dealing with poop emergencies.
 Here's what we learned.

 Paul, a lifeguard at a private pool facility in Reno, Nevada, says that he can usually evaluate a person’s swimming abilities by how they enter the water.
 “People who are less skilled and experienced typically lower themselves into the pool or use the stairs or ladders,” he says.
 “More skilled swimmers do this thing where they jump into the pool, fully submerge, then push off the bottom and start swimming immediately.
 It's surprisingly common.”

 2. Pool lifeguards see a lot of crack.